 For example, researchers have determined that dopamine is the most important chemical in the brain’s reward response.
 Drugs like cocaine or amphetamine can trick the brain into releasing an overabundance of dopamine and, thus, overstimulate the areas of the brain responsible for pleasure, emotion, motivation and physical movement.
 The overstimulation causes the person to feel euphoric.
 Repeated doses will eventually teach the person that taking these drugs will produce euphoria.
 The need to feel the euphoria is called a “craving” and translates into a craving for the drug itself.

-Unfortunately, addiction’s affect on the brain does not end there.
+Unfortunately, the effects of addiction on the brain do not end there.
 As the addict continues to take the drug, the brain decides it can reduce its own production of dopamine.
 As a result, the user will need to compensate for the reduction in the brain’s natural dopamine by taking more of the drug to achieve the same effect.
 This phenomenon is typically known as “tolerance”.
 Tolerance can progress to such a degree that the person will ingest a lethal amount of the drug.

-The good news is that treatment does exist for addiction.
-For patients who would relapse rather than suffer through painful withdrawal, medications can be administered to lessen the negative symptoms.
+The good news is that treatment for drug addiction does exist.
+For patients who would rather relapse than suffer through painful withdrawal, there is hope, as medications can be administered to lessen the negative symptoms.
 This gives the patient the opportunity to become sober and try to address the issues underlying his addiction.
 A combination of counseling and psychological therapy can be applied to help the patient learn to cope with cravings and avoid situations that typically lead to using drugs.